Slime algae, also known as blue-green algae or smear algae, is usually blue-green in color, but it may also be red, brown or black.

 How Do You Get Rid of Slime Algae?

-Physically remove and clean tank well: Once established, blue-green algae is difficult to eradicate.
+- Physically remove and clean tank well: Once established, blue-green algae are difficult to eradicate.
 It can be removed initially by scraping the glass, scrubbing gravel and plants and vacuuming the substrate.
 However, the algae will soon return, especially if the underlying causes are not corrected.

-Algae eaters do not help: If you were thinking of adding algae eaters, note that algae-eating fish do not eat cyanobacteria.
+- Algae eaters do not help: If you were thinking of adding algae eaters, note that the practice of using algae-eating fish to control growth only works on certain types and still doesn't solve the cause of the problem.

 How Do You Prevent Slime Algae?